 Warsaw, the capital of a country that just can’t give anything up, and constantly blames everything on the past.
 It’s like a city full of entitled millennials.
-Personally, as someone born and raised in Warsaw, I believe that the capital should have remained in Cracow, but it’s not for me to decide and tourists seem to love this city so it’s probably a matter of perspective.
+Personally, as someone born and raised in Warsaw, I believe that the capital should have remained in Kraków (Cracow).
+But it’s not for me to decide and tourists seem to love this city, so it’s probably a matter of perspective.
 Truth be told, there isn’t much to see in Warsaw, everyone blames the wars but in my humble opinion- it’s just an unwelcoming and obnoxious city.
 Everything there is to see in the capital can be seen in one day.
 Actually, there’s not much to see at all, apart from the Old Town, Wilanów Palace, and the Warsaw Uprising Museum (for a healthy dose of that famous, polish misery).
-Old Town Square, Old Town Royal Palace, Old Town rip off restaurants feeding overpriced Pierogis to tourists: everything is Old Town because Warsaw doesn’t have anything else to offer.
-Apart from the nightlife and women, those two are probably the only reason people come back to this god-forsaken city.
+Old Town Square, Old Town Royal Palace, Old Town rip off restaurants feeding overpriced pierogis to tourists: everything is “Old Town” because Warsaw doesn’t have anything else to offer.
+Apart from the nightlife and women, those two are probably the only reasons why people come back to this god-forsaken city.

-Alright, let’s settle down a bit.
-I suppose I should be a bit more of a welcoming host, let me walk you through the basics, things the locals go for when visited by distant cousins from the countryside.
+All right, let’s settle down a bit.
+I suppose I should be a bit more of a welcoming host.
+Let me walk you through the basics; things the locals go for when visited by distant cousins from the countryside.
 Let’s cover two variants: one with kids and one only with adults.
 They’re basically the same but I’d take the kids to the Zoo first to tire them out, so they don’t have the endurance to walk further into the day.
 The Zoo is great, especially during summer when it’s warm outside; there is also a bit of history behind it.
 The owners used to smuggle Jews out of the nearby ghetto and hide them in the basement of their onsite villa.
-A remarkable story, you can learn more about it from "The Zookeeper’s Wife" movie, it's pretty good.
+A remarkable story, you can learn more about it from The Zookeeper’s Wife, a movie with redhead beauty Jessica Chastain.
+Check it out on Netflix: it’s pretty good.
 Next stop: Old Town!
-I’d just walk there from the Zoo, it’s maybe a half an hour walk, taking the water tram across the Vistula is a good alternative during summer.
+I’d just walk there from the Zoo; it’s maybe a half an hour walk, taking the water tram across the Vistula (Wisła in Polish) river is a good alternative during summer.
 Once there I’d go check the Royal Castle but only from the outside, the inside takes hours to explore, and frankly, it’s nothing exciting.
 Chill around the medieval Old Town Square, take the mandatory photo next to the mermaid statue, a symbol of Warsaw and depending on the time of the day have a meal at U Fukiera Restaurant.
 It is a bit pricey but the food is great and the old basement-like interior does leave an impression.